lennertderyck/docs/cutlery.js/src/_collections/sections/getFormData.md

 It's far more convenient than manually selecting all form elements and getting their values.

-Just one function returns all the function.
+Just one function returns all the values.

 #### Return of input-types
 This is how values will be returned from different types of input fields.